bpaassen/sparfae/README.md

 ## Reproducing the results in the paper

-To reproduce the experimental results in the paper, you can run the two notebooks `eedi_experiment-Qlearning.ipynb` and `eedi_experiment-fixedQ.ipynb`.
-The former ones performs the actual Q matrix learning, whereas the latter one uses a fixed Q matrix, specified by an expert.
+To reproduce the experimental results in the paper, you can run the notebooks `synthetic_experiment_Qlearning.ipynb`, `eedi_experiment-Qlearning.ipynb`, and `eedi_experiment-fixedQ.ipynb`.
+The former ones perform the actual Q matrix learning, whereas the latter one uses a fixed Q matrix, specified by an expert.
 You can find the expert-specified Q matrix in the file `eedi_q_matrix.csv`.

 Important!
 To run the notebooks, you need to download the NeurIPS 2020 education challenge data set.
 You can find this data set at [this link](https://eedi.com/projects/neurips-education-challenge).
 The notebooks expect the data to be located in a folder called `eedi_data`.